Pupils with social and behavioural difficulties to get help easing into Primary 1: Sun Xueling

 Transit - short for Transition Support for Integration - has been piloted by the Ministry of Education (MOE) since 2017.

 The scheme helps pupils learn foundational self-management skills, with the support of allied educators (learning and behavioural support) and teachers.
-This is done either in small groups or within form classes.
+This is done in small groups and within form classes.

 They learn to manage their emotions, develop social and communication etiquette, and pick up good classroom habits like taking turns to answer questions.